OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:45

-Yet because I tell the truth, you do not believe Me!
+Yet because I speak the truth, you do not believe Me!

 ## John 8:46